 Provide water for any visitors, but NOT additional food sources.
 Our native friends love the additional water, but can become sick and dependant on humans if we feed them.
-Oh, and put the water source out of reach of any hungry domestic pets (especially cats!).
+Always put the water source out of reach of any hungry domestic pets (especially cats!).

-Keep an eye on your cats and dogs; they can cause some real hassles for our native mates.
+Keep an eye on your cats and dogs; they can cause some real trouble for native animals.
 Keep cats in at night, and fit them with a bell or two.
 Cats can actually learn to stalk birds and other native animals without making their bell ring… so fitting multiple bells to your cat’s collar is a handy idea.
 Keep adding bells until they can’t walk without sounding like Santa Claus barrelling down a chimney.

-Remember, wildlife nesting boxes come in loads of different sizes and shapes, many specific for one or two species, so it is important to do a bit of research before sticking one in the nearest tree.
+Remember, wildlife nesting boxes come in lots of different sizes and shapes, many specific for one or two species, so it is important to do a bit of research before installing one.
 Most councils have comprehensive lists of locally native fauna that you can hope to attract back to your yard.
-Ask staff at BAAG to help you select the right nestbox for your needs from our comprehensive range.
+Ask staff at BAAG to help you select the right nestbox for your needs.